arborchat/arborchat/specifications/sprout.md

 ...
 ```

-In a *response message*, the second whitespace-delimited element of the header line is a *target message id*, which indicates which *request message* the response corresponds to.
+In a *response message*, the second whitespace-delimited element of the header line is a *target message ID*, which indicates which *request message* the response corresponds to.

 ```
 <verb> <target_message_id> [<header> ...]